chakravarthi589/Event-based-Vision_Resources/README.md

 - Marine Event Vision: Harnessing Event Cameras For Robust Object Detection In Marine Scenarios
 - Compressed Event Sensing (CES) Volumes for Event Cameras
 - An Event-Based Perception Pipeline for a Table Tennis Robot
-- AnEvent Camera Simulator for Arbitrary Viewpoints Based on Neural Radiance Fields
+- An Event Camera Simulator for Arbitrary Viewpoints Based on Neural Radiance Fields
 - High-efficiency sparse convolution operator for event-based cameras
 - NeuroViG - Integrating Event Cameras for Resource-Efficient Video Grounding
 - eKalibr: Dynamic Intrinsic Calibration for Event Cameras From First Principles of Events